VeronicaLourens/hangman/README.md

 ### Input Testing

-I have tested the inputs during the project development.
+I have manually tested the inputs throughout the project development.

 * It displays error message when user enters something neither 'yes' nor 'no'.